Local Development (Beta)

 The Local Development server uses the following Salesforce CLI commands.

 p.
-By typing in “local development,” all three commands are visible.
+If you type “local development,” all three commands are visible.

 SFDX: Open Local Development Home